Home LinuxEnable 2FA using FreeRADIUS with OpenLDAP

 About FreeRADIUS and Google Authenticator PAM

-RADIUS (Remote Authentication Dial-in User Service) is a standardized authentication framework that can be used to authenticate many different devices including VPNs, Routers, Switches, Computers, and many more.
+RADIUS (Remote Authentication Dial-in User Service) is a standardized authentication framework that can be used to authenticate many different devices, including VPNs, Routers, Switches, Computers, and many more.
 While there are several RADIUS software, FreeRADIUS is one of the most popular RADIUS software in the open-source world.

 PAM (Pluggable Authentication Module) is for Linux system users and password authentication.
 Since it has a PAM, this is also suitable for integrating it with the Google Authenticator PAM module.
 Google Authenticator PAM is a great free module that allows FreeRADIUS to talk to Google Authenticator.